Certificates in Agriculture

 How popular are agriculture jobs?

 Jobs in this industry are not as popular as they once were.
-With that said, jobs in the agriculture industry will be steady with little or no change through the year 2018, according to the Bureau of Labor Statistics.
+Jobs are in heavy decline (-19%) through 2022, according to the Bureau of Labor Statistics.
 Some of the reason for the lack of growth is rising costs, greater productivity, increasing urbanization, and greater imports of lumber and fish.

 How do I become a professional in agriculture?